rajithakolagotla/SinnerSchrader/README.md

 # SinnerSchrader

-I have created (followed) the Page Object Model(POM) approach with keyworddriven framework
+I have followed the Page Object Model(POM) approach with keyworddriven framework.

-The concept (advantage) of POM is (every page has its own class thereby we can adapt the changes easily) for each and every page we have to createa separate java class.
+The advantage of POM is every page has its own class thereby we can adapt the changes easily).

-I have created maven project and used TestNG to design thetestscripts “Test Base” class is a parent class of all classes, In “Test Base”class
+I have created maven project and used TestNG to design thetestscripts

+“Test Base” class is a parent class of all classes.

-I have  defined all basic initializations like browserinitialization, delete all cookies, implicitlyWait and maximizing window
+In “Test Base”class  I have  defined all basic initializations like browserinitialization, delete all cookies, implicitlyWait and maximizing window.

 Below are the different pagesI have created:
  * BrokenImagesPage·